 Let’s face it, work can be challenging and stressful at times.
 This is specially true when you work with people who are unsupportive and negative, who bring everyone down rather than lifting them up, or who just don’t have your best interests at heart.
 They can make your work life a total nightmare.
-If some of your colleagues are mean, unkind and rude towards you on a regular basis, you need to find ways to adapt to their toxic behavior.
+If some of your colleagues or coworkers are mean, unkind and rude towards you on a regular basis, you need to find ways to adapt to their toxic behavior.
 Although it might seem like an impossible situation, maintaining a professional attitude in the face of mean coworkers is possible.
 In this post, we will share 12 tips that will help you deal with mean colleagues in the workplace.

 12 Tips That Will Help to Deal with Mean Colleagues

 Having mean colleagues at work can make your days much more difficult than they should be.
 Unfortunately, almost everyone will come across a coworker who is unkind, unhelpful, and unable to get along with anyone.
 If you find yourself dealing with some toxic boss or colleagues, the best thing you can do is try to ignore them as much as possible and focus on the positive people around you instead.
 Here are 12 tips for dealing with mean colleagues in the workplace so that you can continue to focus on doing excellent work and being the best version of yourself.

 Ignoring mean coworkers can be difficult, but it is the best way to deal with them.
 In that case, you must be polite even if you’re ignoring them because being rude back will not help the situation.
 You can ignore coworkers who are unsupportive and negative in a polite fashion by simply keeping your distance and avoiding their negative behaviors.